Switch location / audience type

 New to Canaccord Genuity Wealth Management?

-If you are new to wealth management and would like to learn how this can benefit you, we can put you in touch with our team of experts that can help.
+If you would like to learn more about our investment themes for 2021 and what this could mean for your financial future, we can put you in touch with our team of experts that can help.

 Investment involves risk.
 The value of investments and the income from them can go down as well as up and you may not get back the amount originally invested.
 Past performance is not a reliable indicator of future performance.